 Mint & List on Marketplaces

 Within this section is also where you get to set how much you can get paid as a creator in royalties if your NFT gets resold again.
-The process of minting an artpiece is ensure its entry,authenticity and validation on the blockchain where it has been created.
+The process of minting an art piece is to ensure its entry, authenticity and validation on the blockchain where it has been created.

 One of the best features of web3 protocols and blockchain application is the ability to circumnavigate individuals with unique offerings around the globe in a matter of minutes.

-Many NFT creators exist, however not all of them get to sell their artworks or collections.
-This isn’t because their works are bad but in most cases, a poor marketing plan towards exposing their latest creation to members of the community.
-A huge number of collectors set up Twitter spaces, discord channels and simply tweet out their need to purchase new NFTs every day.
+Many NFT creators exist.
+However, not all of them get to sell their artworks or collections.
+This isn’t because their works are bad but, in most cases, a poor marketing plan towards exposing their latest creation to members of the community.
+A huge number of collectors set up Twitter spaces and discord channels and simply tweet out their need to purchase new NFTs every day.

-Let’s call a spade a spade, many artists and collectors who resell want to make money off NFTs, as such, it is important that YOU talk about it, post about it, tell friends and family to spread the word on your new creations.
+Let’s call a spade a spade.
+Many artists and collectors who resell want to make money off NFTs.
+As such, it is important that YOU talk about it, post about it, and tell friends and family to spread the word about your new creations.